jasongregori/MFUtilities/README.md

 Files
 -----

-These utilities have been tested on iOS 4.3 (but should run on 4.0 as well).
+These utilities have been tested on iOS 6.0 (but should run down to 4.0 as well).
 They also use ARC.

-- MFBase64: Easily base64 encode strings or data
 - MFKeychain: Easily and securely store whatever you want using the Keychain
 - MFTimeSince: Gives you the time passed since a date as a string; fully and easily customizable
-- NSMutableURLRequest+MFMultipart: Allows you to easily add multipart data to an NSMutableURLRequest
-- NSURL+MFQueryParams: Create urls with query params or get query params from a url